top of page

 It's important to note that sprinklers do not deliver water directly to plants' roots, so they're not ideal for crops with shallow root systems (like lettuce).
 Sprinklers are also less efficient at delivering nutrients than drip systems because they don't deliver smaller amounts of water over a longer period of time.

 They're easy to install and maintain - you just need good drainage around your fields and some sort of water supply (like a well).
-This kind of system is also cheaper than other because it doesn't require as much equipment or labor costs.
-However, sprinklers waste a lot of water by spraying out into space rather than directly onto plants; this means that not all plants may not get enough water when using this method alone.
+This kind of system is also cheaper than others because it doesn't require as much equipment or labor costs.
+However, sprinklers waste a lot of water by spraying it out into space rather than directly onto plants; this means that not all plants may get enough water when using this method alone.

-Soaker hose
+Soaker Hose

 Soaker hose irrigation is a type of drip irrigation system that allows water to be applied directly to the ground.
-It's made up of thin tubes that run along your garden beds and allow water to flow through them, soaking into the soil rather than running off like it would with normal sprinklers or hoses.
+It's made up of thin tubes that run along your garden beds and allow water to flow through them, soaking into the soil rather than running off as it would with normal sprinklers or hoses.
 In reference to irrigation, it conserves the most water.

 Soaker hoses are laid out on the ground in a series of parallel lines, with each line spaced about 18 inches apart from one another (the exact distance depends on how much pressure you want your soaker hose system to have).
 Once they're laid out, you can attach an automatic timer that will turn on periodically throughout each day - this will keep algae growth at bay since there won't be stagnant pools of water sitting around for too long!